ddc-java/ddc-day/site.md

 #### Example

-This is the Markdown content of the `README.md` file in the [Recursion](https://ddc-java.github.io/recursion/basic-tasks.html) module (note that there is source code in the repository; thus, there is no Apache 2.0 license statement):
+This is the Markdown content of the `README.md` file in the [Recursion](https://ddc-java.github.io/recursion/basic-tasks.html) module (note that since there is no source code in the repository, there is no Apache 2.0 license statement):

 ```markdown
 # Recursion